FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 In order to succesfully run these tests the user must be logged out, open the terminal in the *test_driver* folder and run `dart test_config.dart` in the terminal.

+### Manual Tests
+During the development of our app, every time a new feature was added, its robustness was checked using its acceptance tests.
 ## Test Case Specification

 ### Flutter Widget Tests